hanshopkins/correlations/README.md

 # correlations
-Better correlations including CPU and GPU versions.

-This is an early commit and it doesn't work yet.

-Usage: Both c files need to be compiled into .so files.
-I'll write a setup script to do this.
+Usage: Run setup_cpu.py to compile the c files using `python3 -c 'from setup_cpu import build; build()'`

 The classes for importing baseband data are in baseband_data_classes.py.
-More will be added.
-Currently only 4 bit unpacking is supported.

 Use the unpacked version of the class as the argument for average_cross_correlations in correlations.py to find the average.
+The second argument is the chunk size, or the bin size.